japertechnology/wumpus-world-simulator/README.md

 ## Contribute

-Contributions to the this project are very welcome!
-We can't do this alone!
-Feel free to fork this project, work on it and then make a pull request.
+Contributions to this project are very welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up the project and submitting pull requests.

 ## Authors